PCI DSS Compliance Checklist

 PCI Compliance Evolution: PCI DSS v4.0

 The first release of the PCI DSS (v1.1) was in 2004.
-At only 12 pages long and with a strong focus on the recording and storage of credit card data, it’s very different from today’s PCI DSS v4.0, which recently replaced PCI DSS version 3.2.1.
+At only 12 pages long and with a strong focus on the recording and storage of credit card data, it’s very different from today’s PCI DSS v4.0, which will soon replace PCI DSS version 3.2.1.
 The newest evolution of the standard aims to better address emerging threats and technologies and provide innovative ways to combat new threats by achieving four goals:

 - Continue to meet the security needs of the payment industry